evanwill/hist-454-2022/pages/project/metadata.md

 ### source

 - The related source collection or resource from which the object is derived.
     - For your digitized items, this will be the collection designation and name as found in the finding aid.
+If possible, it is helpful to include a link to the finding aid.
-    - For curated items, copy the source from the original item metadata.
+    - For curated items, copy the source from the original item metadata, and/or include a link to the item page in the original digital collection.
 - Example value: `PG 8, Barnard-Stockbridge Collection, University of Idaho Library Special Collections and Archives`

-### source_link

-- A link to more information about the source.
-    - For your digitized items, include the link to the collection finding aid if possible.
-    - For curated items, include the link to the item page in the collection.
 - Example finding aid link: `http://archiveswest.orbiscascade.org/ark:/80444/xv65328`
 - Example item page link: `https://www.lib.uidaho.edu/digital/barstock/items/barstock133.html`